-A rating to allow direct comparison of results between different classes of yachts OAK boats and modified boats is, by necessity, a compromise.
+A rating to allow direct comparison of results between different classes of yachts is, by necessity, a compromise.
 It is a compromise that needs to reflect the relative potential performance of different boats when sailing up-wind and down wind, in strong winds and light airs.
-Importantly the rating also needs to take into account the relative potential performance of a boat under the local wind and water conditions experienced in Goolwa Waters.
+Importantly the rating also needs to take into account the relative potential performance of a boat under the local wind and water conditions.